Tyler Stephenson Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.54).
+- The Diamondbacks' 4.58 team ERA ranks 24th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (115 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 116 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Henry gets the start for the Diamondbacks, his 15th of the season.
-He is 5-2 with a 3.89 ERA and 56 strikeouts through 78 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Toronto Blue Jays, when he threw 4 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.